 Q: Is celiac disease curable by medicine?

 There is currently no medication available to cure celiac disease.
-The only treatment available to manage celiac disease is a strict gluten-free diet.
-However, there are several medications that are being studied for celiac disease that may become available in the future:
+The only treatment available to manage celiac disease is a strict gluten-free diet that is free of cross contact with gluten.
+However, many people are still struggling with symptoms despite being on a gluten-free diet.
+The good news is that there are several medications that are being studied for celiac disease that may become available in the future.

 There are also several enzymes being developed and studied for celiac disease.
 However, they will not be a cure, but an adjunct to a strict gluten-free diet.
 Here is a post from a previous question that Melinda Dennis, MS, RDN, LDN answered discussing enzymes: